rocketbase-io/commons-rest/README.md

 [![Build Status](https://travis-ci.org/rocketbase-io/commons-rest.svg?branch=master)](https://travis-ci.org/rocketbase-io/commons-rest)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.rocketbase.commons/commons-rest/badge.svg)](https://maven-badges.herokuapp.com/maven-central/io.rocketbase.commons/commons-rest)

 Focus on tough problems and not on CRUD that the main focus of commons-rest.
-We @rocketbase.io develop many microservices and tried many tools and projects.
+We [@rocketbase.io](https://www.rocketbase.io) develop many microservices and tried many tools and projects.
 All of them didn't matched our needs.
 By using for example [spring-data-rest](https://projects.spring.io/spring-data-rest/) you loose flexibility when you leave the basic path or by using [jHipster](http://www.jhipster.tech/) you have a full blown setup with many dependencies.
 Commons-rest focus on CRUD and leaves flexibility to you as developer.
+Additionally we've crafted a yeoman [project and service generator](https://github.com/rocketbase-io/generator-spring-rest-commons) in order to write less code :)

 The implementation bases on spring-boot: mainly on **spring-mvc** and **spring-data**